 In the summer of 2003, I miraculously fell pregnant having been told to “think beyond having children” following a diagnosis of extensive endometriosis.
 My son was born safely and happily, by Caesarian in Spring 2004.
 But the journey between those dates was honestly terrifying.

-I would wash my hands repeatedly, so much so they would split and bleed – feeling contaminated if I even smelled perfume.
+I would wash my hands repeatedly, so much so they would split and bleed – feeling contaminated if someone even accidentally bumped into me in a shop.
 (You can see now why someone touching my belly was bad).

 I spent weeks crying.